net-ty/mnc_NWDAF/README.md

 3. python module
 4. temp_requester

-\* NRF is required to be running
+\* NRF must be running

 ### To run NWDAF go module
 ```
-cd /move/to/your/path/nwdaf
+cd ~/free5gc/nwdaf/
+./nwdaf
+# OR
 go run nwdaf.go
 ```

+Now the NWDAF should be running

 ### To run NWDAF python module
 ```
-cd /move/to/your/path/nwdaf/pythonmodule
+cd ~/free5gc/nwdaf/pythonmodule/
 python main.py
 ```

 ### To run temp_requester
 ```
-cd /move/to/your/path/nwdaf/temp_requester
+cd ~/free5gc/nwdaf/Temp_Requester/
-go run temp requester
+go run temp_requester.go
 ```

+TODO: Format the text on the paragraph below or remove it

 After that, you should select your number
 If "1" is selected, MTLF (model training function) is executed.